157th (Highland Light Infantry) Brigade: Origins

 The Brigade Headquarters (HQ) was at Hamilton, later at 2 West Regent Street, Glasgow.
 Initially the brigade commander was the Officer Commanding the 26th and 71st Regimental Districts (the HLI districts), later it was Colonel R.C.
 MacKenzie, former commanding officer of the 1st VB, HLI.

 Territorial Force

-After the Volunteers were subsumed into the new Territorial Force (TF) under the Haldane Reforms of 1908, the Scottish Rifles Brigade formed part of the Lowland Division of the TF with the following composition:
+After the Volunteers were subsumed into the new Territorial Force (TF) under the Haldane Reforms of 1908, the Highland Light Infantry Brigade formed part of the Lowland Division of the TF with the following composition: